D-SEK-CTF/meister-bot/README.md

 ```
 `DISCORD_BOT_TOKEN`: The secret token for the bot.
 Can be found after creating a new bot at https://discord.com/developers/applications.

 `ADMIN_ROLE_ID`: The ID of the roles that should be able to create new CTFs.
-Simply go to the discord channel, right-click on the role and select "Copy Role ID" to find the value.
+Simply go to the discord chanel, right-click on the role and select "Copy Role ID" to find the value.

 **NOTE**: More information on how to create a discord bot can be found here: https://discordpy.readthedocs.io/en/stable/discord.html